zelbov/stylight/README.md

 There are two conditional requirements for this package to use.

 - `Typescript` >= `4.1` must be used by default for TS server in case of using type completion.
-A package reliaes upon [Template Literal Types](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-1.html#template-literal-types) feature introduced in this version, so earlier versions of Typescript will most likely cause problems.
+A package relies on [Template Literal Types](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-1.html#template-literal-types) feature introduced in this version, so earlier versions of Typescript will most likely cause problems.
 However, for Javascript projects without type completion and type checks both in a project and IDE, no Typescript version requirements are applied.
 - In case of using `React`, versions `16` and higher are considered supported since no tests for lower versions has been done.
 A package relies on React as an optional dependency only, in case React is actually used in a host project

+## License

+This product is being distributed for free and without any warranty.
+Copying, redistribution and modification of this code are not subjects to regulations, but including original links to initial version of this product within any redistribution is highly appreciated.

 ## TODO

-- Media queries ducomentation
 - Keyframes documentation
 - At-rules (other than just media queries + documentation)
 - Render planner documentation